Getting Their Ducks in a Row

 Cathy and Paul Nicholson, Donors

-Donors Cathy and Paul Nicholson of Ashland don’t hold back when talking about death and legacy.
+Donors Cathy and Paul Nicholson don’t hold back when talking about death and legacy.
 Their self-awareness and willingness to talk about a subject many people avoid helped them craft a specific giving strategy with OCF, ensuring support for causes they care about for generations to come.

 “We’re all going to die.
 The question I have for you is ‘what do you love?
 What are you passionate about?’”
 Paul said.
 “We’re not wealthy people.
 We do have some resources that are going to last us through the rest of our lives.
 What we want is to leave a legacy to support the things we truly believe in.”